 Tunbridge Wells Borough Council operates under executive arrangements, also known as the ‘Leader and Cabinet’ model.
 The Full Council elects the Leader and the Leader appoints their Cabinet from amongst the members of the Council.

-The Cabinet is responsible for all executive functions within the budget and framework adopted by the Council.
-The remit of the Cabinet is extensive and includes all matters which are not reserved to Full Council or expressly delegated to other bodies.
+The Cabinet is collectively responsible for all executive functions within the budget and framework adopted by the Council.
+The remit of the Cabinet is extensive and includes most matters which are not reserved to Full Council or expressly delegated to other bodies.
 In addition, the Leader and members of the Cabinet have oversight and may make decisions about certain functions within their portfolio.
 See the Cabinet page for more information.

 The Council appoints a number of committees to which responsibility for specific functions are delegated.